pexip/rp-turn/README.md

     * [Bookworm](https://cloud.debian.org/images/cloud/bookworm/daily/latest/)
     * [Bullseye](https://cloud.debian.org/images/cloud/bullseye/daily/latest/)

-Each virtualization platform has a different way to create the virtual machine and configure it with cloud-init.
-The platforms listed below are linked to more specific documentation on how to do this.
-Other virtualization platforms may work too.
+Each cloud provider/virtualization platform has a unique method of creating a virtual machine and applying configuration with cloud-init.
+See the links listed below for specific documentation on this process for platforms we have tested.
+Other cloud providers/virtualization platforms may work too but have not yet been tested.

 * [VMware vSphere](docs/deploy/vmware-vsphere.md)
 * [Google Cloud](docs/deploy/google-cloud.md)